lpinzari/sql-psql-udy/01_basic_sql/13_derived_column_op_alias.md

 # Arithmetic operations - Derived columns - Alias

+Retrieving the information stored in a table is undoubtedly useful.
+Sometimes, though, the stored information is not exactly what we are interested in.
+Suppose, for example, that we wish to know how much each employee's salary would be if we gave everyone a flat $1000 raise.
+Or perhaps we would like to see what the new salaries would be after an across-the-board 10 percent increase.
+For these kind of queries, SQL provides the four basic arithmetic operations of addition, subtraction, multiplication and division.
+(While addition and subtraction are represented in queries by the familiar `+` and `-` symbols, multiplication and division use the symbols `*` and `/`, respectively).
+Within a query, for instance, we can add a fixed amount to every value in a column or multiply each of a column's values by some amount.
+It is even possible to add two columns together or subtract the values of one column in a record from those of another.

+## Doing arithmetic with SELECTION

 Before we calculate **how much non-standard paper was sold**, let's check out the order quantities in each column of the orders.

 ```console